Djongov/hearthstone-battlegrounds-leaderboard/Views/docs/index.md

 # API

 We offer an API to get info about an account.
+You can search by accountid or rank.

 ## Season 7 (New)

 ### Solo

-Season 7

 Path variables: